The Christian Parents’ Call to Stand Out

 Then, as you pray, act on your prayers.
 Experience is often our greatest teacher.
 We realized that we take several family trips a year whether on vacation, going with Dad to his annual conference, or on other outings.
 To put feet to our conviction, we have started looking for intentional opportunities to serve and show Jesus’ love to others as part of those trips.
 Demonstrating to our children that they can serve others even while on vacation is a powerful lesson.

 Whether at home or on the road, set a goal to engage in some sort of mission project together as family.
 Our family loves to serve together at our local food pantry and crisis pregnancy center.
-(Our youngest child is four years old, and he plugs in at both places – don’t let age stop you from giving your kids opportunities to serve!)
 Also, promote serving within the home.
-An effective strategy we’ve used at home is rewarding our kids when we observe them serving each other.
-Each time we see them do something to serve someone else, we put a bead in a jar.
+An effective strategy we’ve used is rewarding our kids when we witness them serving each other.
+Each time we see them serving someone else, we put a bead in a jar.
 When they get a certain number of beads, they get a reward.
 There’s nothing wrong with a little incentive to reinforce the behavior!

 “The more you prioritize serving others as a family, the more that value will stick with your kids over the course of their lives.”